Byte-Masons/cod3x-event-tracker/README.md

 # Granary Finance - TVL by User

-In this repo you will find the code responsible to calculate and track the Cod3x Lend, Cod3x CDP event data.
+In this repo you will find the code responsible to calculate and track the Cod3x Lend and Cod3x CDP event data.
 ## Requirements
 ```
 have python3 installed on your machine